danielvijge/openwrt-configuration-ansible/readme.md

   * Set the Hostname for each access point.
 Access points will be available as `http://ap-hostname.home`.
 This should be the same name
   * Set/Select the Mac-Address of each access point.
-  * Set the IPv4-Address of each access point (type the address instead of selecting it from the list, e.g. `10.0.0.2`).
+  * Set the IPv4 Address of each access point (type the address instead of selecting it from the list, e.g. `10.0.0.2`).
   * Set/Select the DUID of each access point.
   * Set the IPv6-Suffix of each access point.